asleepysamurai/bluejacket/README.md

 This will cause the resolution of the request to terminate.

-Note that, when you throw `route`, it will be implicitly caught by IsoRouter.
-If you throw anything else, IsoRouter will catch and throw it again.
+Note that, when you throw `route`, it will be implicitly caught by BlueJacket.
+If you throw anything else, BlueJacket will catch and throw it again.

 ##### `Context` object